react-boilerplate/react-boilerplate/docs/general/commands.md

 $ npm start
 ```

-Starts the development server and makes your application accessible at `localhost:3000`.
-Tunnels that server with `ngrok`, which means the website accessible on the entire world!
+Starts the development server and makes your application accessible at
+`localhost:3000`.
+Tunnels that server with `ngrok`, which means the website
+accessible anywhere!
 Changes in the application code will be hot-reloaded.

 ### Production